 Want to know more?

-Registered teams are invited to solve challenges on an online platform, over a duration of two days.
+Registered players are invited to solve challenges on an online platform, over a duration of two days.
 The qualifiers run from 10:00 on Friday morning until 18:00 on Saturday evening.
 You can register your team on the CTF platform.

 The finals will take place in the Royal Military Academy, in the heart of Brussels.